moorepants/eme185/content/pages/presentations.rst

    48" W x 36" H full-color poster per team.
 No other dimensions or sizes will be allowed.
 Only 1 poster per team will be printed (no reprints).
-2. The poster file must be emailed to amwakefield@ucdavis.edu no later than noon (12:00 PM) on Wednesday, May 18th *and* submitted to Canvas assignments at the same time.
+2. The poster file must be emailed to amwakefield@ucdavis.edu no later than
+   {{ POSTER_DUE_DATE }} *and* submitted to Canvas assignments at the same time.
 Alin will not accept nor print any file received after this deadline.
 3. Files must be submitted as a PDF (highest quality preferred).
 4. When designing your poster, please carefully check the page setup settings.
    You must ensure your poster is correctly sized at 48" W x 36" H.